redis/redis-doc/commands/info.md

 *   `rdb_current_bgsave_time_sec`: Duration of the on-going RDB save operation if any
-*   `rdb_last_cow_size`: The size in bytes of copy-on-write allocations during the last RBD save operation
+*   `rdb_last_cow_size`: The size in bytes of copy-on-write allocations during the last RDB save operation
 *   `aof_enabled`: Flag indicating AOF logging is activated
 *   `aof_rewrite_in_progress`: Flag indicating a AOF rewrite operation is on-going